Los Angeles COVID-19 Dashboard

-Hover over a city/neighborhood below to see the rate of cases per 100,00 people, the total number of cases, 1-day growth rate of cases, the total number of deaths and neighborhood characteristics include the population over 65, the percent of people without health insurance, the population living below the federal poverty line, and the rate of asthma-related ER visits per 1,000 people.
+Hover over a neighborhood below to see various metrics related to COVID-19 cases and deaths as well as neighborhood characteristics including the size of the 65+ population, people without health insurance, the population living below the federal poverty line, and pre-COVID rates of asthma-related ER visits per 1,000 people.

-Further down the page, explore cases by age group and race/ethnicity.
-All data on COVID-19 is pulled directly from the LA County Department of Public Health press releases.
-All data is updated daily, with the exception of tests which are updated weekly.
-Daily information is reported as of Monday, August 03, 2020.
+Further down the page, explore cases and deaths by various racial and ethnic groups.
+All data on COVID-19 is pulled directly from the LA County Department of Public Health COVID-19 Surveillance Dashboard and updated bi-weekly.

 Each of the variables shown on the map above are important metrics to consider when exploring the impact COVID-19 is having on our community.
 The rate of cases per 100,000 people allows you to compare cases across neighborhoods and cities with differing population sizes.
 The one day case increase variable helps community members understand how quickly the virus is spreading.